 Advanced skill in the neuropsychological evaluation, treatment and consultation to patients and professionals sufficient to practice on an independent basis.
 Fellows will have ample opportunity to grow and fine-tune evaluation and treatment skills with a wide variety of patients on numerous neuropsychology rotations.
 Further, consultation opportunities abound in various interdisciplinary clinics.
 Didactics over the two-year training include foundational instruction in basic neuropsychological science, as well as more advanced, specific instruction and practice related to various diagnoses and treatment scenarios.
-A strong emphasis is placed on recent scientific advancements, and Fellows will have opportunities to work closely with providers of various medical/neurological disciplines.
+A strong emphasis is placed on recent scientific advancements, and Fellows will have opportunities to work closely with providers of various medical/ neurological disciplines.

-- 2. Advanced understanding of brain-behavior relationships.
+Advanced understanding of brain-behavior relationships.
 Fellows obtain an advanced understanding of brain-behavior relationships through clinical neuropsychology rotations that include training and supervision of neuropsychological evaluations and neuro-rehabilitation treatment.
-Fellows also participate in a two-year didactic sequence which further develops an advanced understanding of brain-behavior relationships, including the Neuropsychology Case Conference, Neuroanatomy Lectures, Neuropathology Seminars, Neuropsychology Journal Club, as well attendance at Brain Cuttings, Movement Disorder Surgical Conferences, Epilepsy Surgery Conferences, and Neurology Grand Rounds. - 3.
+Fellows also participate in a two-year didactic sequence which further develops an advanced understanding of brain-behavior relationships, including the Neuropsychology Case Conference, Neuroanatomy Lectures, Syndrome- or Topic-based didactics, as well attendance at Brain Cuttings, Movement Disorder Surgical Conferences, Epilepsy Surgery Conferences, and Neurology Grand Rounds.

 Scholarly activity, e.g., submission of a study or literature review for publication, presentation, submission of a grant proposal or outcome assessment.
 Fellows are required to participate in scholarly activity, whether that be preparation of a scholarly paper or literature review, participation in faculty guided ongoing research, or development of an independent, mentored project.
-Fellows' scholarly activity receives mentorship from core Neuropsychology faculty with additional input as needed from adjunct faculty, in line with the Fellows' scholarly activity focus. - 4.
+Fellows' scholarly activity receives mentorship from core Neuropsychology faculty with additional input as needed from adjunct faculty, in line with the Fellows' scholarly activity focus.
+At minimum, Fellows will submit an abstract and present a scientific poster at a national conference.
+Several databases can be made available for research activities.

 A formal evaluation of competency in the exit criteria 1 through 3 shall occur in the Fellowship program.
 Formal evaluations at 6, 12, 18, and 24 months assess whether Fellows are successfully progressing towards meeting the exit criteria per the Learning Contract.
-If a Fellow does not progress according to minimum competencies required, a remediation plan is established with the goal of assisting the Fellow to successfully achieve all required competencies. - 5.
+If a Fellow does not progress according to minimum competencies required, a remediation plan is established with the goal of assisting the Fellow to successfully achieve all required competencies.

 Eligibility for state or provincial licensure or certification for the independent practice of psychology.
 Prior to beginning the program, Fellows are asked to apply for and obtain a Limited License in the state of Michigan.
 We will work directly with the selected Fellow to facilitate this process.
-It is also expected that the Fellow will sit for the Examination for Professional Practice in Psychology prior to completion of Year 1.
-By the end of Year 2, the Fellow will be expected to have satisfied all requirements for independent licensure in the State of Michigan. - 6.
+It is also recommended that the Fellow will sit for the Examination for Professional Practice in Psychology prior to completion of Year 1.
+By the end of Year 2, the Fellow will be expected to have satisfied all requirements for independent licensure in the State of Michigan.

 Eligibility for board certification in clinical neuropsychology by the American Board of Professional Psychology.
-Fellows are also eligible for American Board of Professional

-Psychology specialty certification in Clinical Neuropsychology upon successful completion of the training program, as our program is APPCN accredited.
+Fellows are also eligible for American Board of Professional Psychology specialty certification in Clinical Neuropsychology upon successful completion of the training program, as our program is APPCN accredited.

-Clinical Service: The Spectrum Health Medical Group Neuropsychology Service is staffed with 10 full-time Neuropsychologists and five 1.0 FTE psychometrists,.
-Referrals to the neuropsychology service are received from Neurology, Psychiatry, Neurosurgery, and Primary Care, among other specialties, as well as Neurotrauma, and Acute/Subacute Services.
-The patient population covers a diverse age range, with ethnic diversity (predominantly European American, Hispanic, and African American), and residential diversity (urban, suburban, and rural).
-Presenting conditions include stroke, dementia, major psychopathology, multiple sclerosis, seizure disorders, movement disorders, substance abuse, and traumatic brain injury, as well as occasions of HIV/AIDS, lupus, and oncological conditions.
+Clinical Service: The Corewell Health Medical Group Neuropsychology Service is staffed with 12 full-time Neuropsychologists and 6 Psychometrists.
+Referrals to the Neuropsychology Service are received from Neurology, Geriatrics, Physiatry, Neurosurgery, Neurotrauma, Acute Care, and Primary Care, among other specialties.
+The patient population covers a diverse age range, with ethnic/racial diversity and residential diversity (urban, suburban, and rural).
+Presenting conditions commonly seen include stroke, dementia, multiple sclerosis, seizure disorders, movement disorders, substance abuse, brain tumors and traumatic brain injury, as well as mental health concerns.